codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ParseQuery<TodoItem> query = ParseQuery.getQuery(TodoItem.class);
-// First try to find from the cache and only then go to network query.setCachePolicy(ParseQuery.CachePolicy.CACHE_ELSE_NETWORK); // or CACHE_ONLY query.getInBackground(todoId, new GetCallback<TodoItem>() {
+// First try to find from the cache and only then go to network query.setCachePolicy(ParseQuery.CachePolicy.CACHE_ELSE_NETWORK); // or CACHE_ONLY
+// Execute the query to find the object with ID query.getInBackground(todoId, new GetCallback<TodoItem>() {
   public void done(TodoItem item, ParseException e) {
     if (e == null) {